IBM/dbb/Templates/Common-Backend-Scripts/README.md

 ## Overview

-The Common Backend Scripts for Pipeline Implementations is a collection of scripts that deliver central "services" and a simplified interface for pipeline configurations that implement a Git/DBB-based pipeline for Mainframe applications.
+The Common Backend Scripts for Pipeline Implementations is a collection of scripts that deliver central "services" and a simplified interface for pipeline configurations that implement a Git/DBB-based pipeline for mainframe applications.
+They use and simplify the parameterization of existing scripts in this repository to perform build, packaging, and deployment steps.

 Implementing a pipeline configuration, such as an Azure pipeline, a JenkinsFile, or the .gitlab-ci.yml file, requires accommodation of the selected development workflow with Git.
 To achieve consistency across various applications, rules must be implemented in pipeline code or configurations to address:
 * naming conventions of build datasets,